scipy.sparse.linalg.

 Maximum number of iterations.
 Iteration will stop after maxiter steps even if the specified tolerance has not been achieved.

-M1{sparse matrix, ndarray, LinearOperator}
+M1{sparse array, ndarray, LinearOperator}

 Left preconditioner for A.

-M2{sparse matrix, ndarray, LinearOperator}
+M2{sparse array, ndarray, LinearOperator}

 Right preconditioner for A. Used together with the left preconditioner M1.
 The matrix M1@A@M2 should have better conditioned than A alone.